Review Call Hotel Barcelona

-With a private transfer service the driver will be waiting for you at your arrivals gate.
-He will have a board or a sign with your name on it so that you can easily identify him.
+With a private transfer service the driver will be waiting for you at the designated meeting point given to you on the booking voucher.
 The driver will help you with your bags to the vehicle and then drive you to your hotel.
 Private transfers are independent of the the public transport system.
 This means if there is a public transport strike these services will continue to operate.

 Via Taxi: A taxi from the airport should take about 25 minutes.